 And for those people who have that special kitchen drawer overflowing with mismatched Tupperware lids, Rubbermaid containers, and Chinese restaurant takeout boxes, a nice set of glass or stainless steel containers might be just the thing to bring a little peace and harmony back into their lives.

-This 10-piece set of Pyrex storage containers includes both round and rectangular glass containers with plastic lids.
-You’ll get two 2-cup and one 4-cup round containers along with a 3-cup and 6-cup rectangular container.
+This 24-piece food storage set includes round, square, and rectangular glass containers with locking plastic lids.
+You’ll get containers of different sizes, from one and a half cups all the way up to four and a half cups.
 The non-porous glass and BPA-free lids ensure your thoughtful gift is safe and non-toxic.
-This is a great starter set for a single person, or double up on your order to suit a family.
+This is a great starter set for a couple or family.

 Pots & Pans